Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Experiments

 \subsection{Global model with DID authentication system}

-We performed an experiment to validate the combined structure of BCFL and DID.
-There were a total of 25 trainers used for training, each having their unique wallet address on the Ganache network.
-All trainers possessed their own training dataset in their local environments, with the FEMNIST dataset being used.
-Among the 25 trainers, 12 had normal datasets, while the remaining 13 had label-flipped datasets.
-These 13 trainers were considered malicious trainers, and they did not undergo the authentication process using DID.
-Figure \ref{fig:fig14} shows the test loss graph from the evaluations conducted on these trainers. (a) represents the test loss from the unauthenticated trainers, showing bad performance.
-This suggests that when aggregated into the global model, they may have a detrimental impact.
-In contrast, (b) represents the test loss from trainers who underwent DID authentication and possessed normal datasets.
-It shows a decreasing trend as the training progresses.
+In this experiment, we seek to show an example scenario of the integrated architecture of BCFL and DID systems.
+For this purpose, we set up a total of $25$ trainers, each with a unique wallet address on the Ganache network.
+All trainers maintain their own training dataset in their local environments, utilizing the FEMNIST dataset.
+Intentionally, we set $12$ of these $25$ trainers to have normal datasets, whereas the remaining $13$ to have label-flipped datasets.
+These $13$ trainers are treated as malicious trainers, and thus, we have them not participate in the DID authentication process.
+Fig. \ref{fig:fig14} shows the test loss graph resulting from evaluations conducted on these trainers.
+More specifically, Fig. \ref{fig:fig14}(a) represents the test loss from the unauthenticated trainers, demonstrating poor performance.
+This result implies that their aggregation into the global model could potentially exert a detrimental impact.
+In contrast, Fig. \ref{fig:fig14}(b) represents the test loss from trainers who have undergone DID authentication and have normal datasets, showing a trend of decreasing loss as training progresses.
+The results suggest that the DID authentication process effectively separates trainers with normal datasets from those with label-flipped datasets, contributing to the improvement of the overall model performance.

-To consider the potential impact of unauthenticated malicious trainers participating continuously in training, we conducted evaluations of the global model.
-In this case, when normal trainers undergo DID authentication, they receive an additional score equal to 10\% of the score obtained from local evaluation.
-As seen in Figure \ref{fig:fig15}, when we awarded additional scores to DID-authenticated clients (green), and compared it to the scenario without awarding additional scores (purple), we observed a significant reduction in global loss from approximately 2.9 to 1.3.
+Next, to assess the potential impact of the persistent participation of unauthenticated malicious trainers in training, we examine the performance of the global model under a different scenario.
+In this context, regular trainers that undergo DID authentication are rewarded with an extra score, which is equivalent to $10$\,\% of the score achieved from the local evaluation.
+As shown in Fig. \ref{fig:fig15}, when we grant additional scores to DID-authenticated clients (depicted in green) and juxtapose this with a scenario in which no extra scores are granted (depicted in purple), a substantial decrease in global loss is observed, dropping from approximately $2.9$ to $1.3$.
+This result underscores the effectiveness of rewarding DID-authenticated trainers in reducing global loss.